British and Empire Armies

 South African Army

-When South Africa declared war on Germany on 6 September 1939 the forces available for mobilisation included 3,350 men of the Permanent Force, 14,631 volunteers of the Active Citizen Force, and the 122,000 citizens enrolled in the Commandos and Defence Rifle Associations.
-The Union had no armoured fighting units and there were only 71 field-guns and howitzers in service.
+When South Africa declared war on Germany on 6 September 1939 the forces available for mobilization included 3,350 men of the Permanent Force, 14,631 volunteers of the Active Citizen Force, and the 122,000 citizens enrolled in the Commandos and Defense Rifle Associations.
+The Union had no armored fighting units and there were only 71 field-guns and howitzers in service.